Rank 2 local systems and abelian varieties: A question of Grothendieck

+The following definition will be of use to us. \begin{defn}An integral domain $A$ is called a \emph{Krull domain} if the following three conditions hold.\begin{enumerate} \item For each height one prime ideal $\mathfrak{p}$ of $A$, the localization $A_{(\mathfrak{p})}$ is a discrete valuation ring. \item We have the following equality: where $\mathfrak{p}$ runs through the height one prime ideals of $A$ and the intersection takes place in $\text{Frac}(A)$. \item Any non-zero $x\in A$ is contained in only finitely many height one prime ideals of $A$. \end{enumerate} An integral scheme $X$ is called an \emph{integral Krull scheme} if and only if for every open affine $\Spec(R)\subset X$, the ring $R$ is a Krull domain. \end{defn} A noetherian domain is Krull if and only if it is normal.
+The utility of the notion of a Krull domain is the following: while the integral closure of a noetherian domain need not be noetherian, it is always Krull by a theorem of Mori-Nagata \cite[Chapitre 0, 23.2.8 (iii)]{grothendieckegaIV_0}.

-is injective and \cite[11.10.1(a)]{grothendieckegaIV_3} then implies the desired schematic density. \end{proof} We recall a well-known theorem of de Jong and Tate. \begin{thm} (de Jong-Tate) Let $X$ be a noetherian normal integral scheme with generic point $\eta$.
+We now recall a well-known theorem of de Jong and Tate. \begin{thm} (de Jong-Tate) Let $X$ be an integral Krull scheme with generic point $\eta$.
 Let $G$ and $H$ be $p$-divisible groups over $X$.
 Then the natural map